Omaha Nebraska Motorcycle Accident Attorneys

 The Importance of Medical Care: If you’ve been in a motorcycle crash in Omaha, it is incredibly important that you seek appropriate medical care.
 Not all injuries manifest immediately when an accident takes place.
 For instance, motorcycle accidents sometimes result in head injuries.
 However, the symptoms of mild traumatic brain injury and other potentially deadly or dangerous head injuries can take hours, or days before symptoms appear.
 Protect yourself and your well-being and always seek proper medical care after a crash—even if you feel fine.
 Other conditions that can take a while to appear include post-traumatic stress disorder.
 Post-traumatic stress disorder can result in sleep problems, depression, and loss of enjoyment of life.
 Motorcycle riders may find themselves no longer wanting to ride, or panicking when they get back on a motorcycle.
 Proper medical care can help individuals reclaim their lives.
 Always seek the care of a doctor after a crash.

 Give the Hospitals and Doctors (Providers) your HEALTH INSURANCE CARD AND INFORMATION: If you are smart or fortunate enough to have health insurance (private such as Blue Cross Blue Shield or public such as Medicare or Medicaid) furnish your providers with your insurance card and information.
-Demand that the providers submit your bills for your motorcycle accident related treatment to your Health Insurer.
+Demand that the providers submit your bills for your motorcycle accident-related treatment to your Health Insurer.
 The Providers will resist you.
 They want to get paid 100% of the inflated charges for their services.
 Your Health Insurer will have “Provider Contracts” with your providers.
 This requires the providers to bill only per the contracted schedule of payments for each coded type of treatment.
-Most of the payment schedules pay less than half the super inflated medical charges.
+Most of the payment schedules pay less than half the super-inflated medical charges.
 For example, a $1000 medical bill is reduced to $500.
 Your 20% co-pay is like-wise reduced from $200 to $100.
-Also, any reduction in the medical bill due to the Health Insurer’s provider contract, will equate to a dollar for dollar increase in your pocket at the time of settlement.
+Also, any reduction in the medical bill due to the Health Insurer’s provider contract will equate to a dollar-for-dollar increase in your pocket at the time of settlement.
 Why?
 Because the providers must be paid.
 They want to be paid 100% of their inflated bill from your settlement proceeds.
 That will not happen – if you follow these simple steps and USE YOUR HEALTH INSURANCE!

 For those of you with Medical Payment Coverage (Med Pay), as part of your motorcycle insurance, use Med Pay to pay your deductibles, if allowed under the terms of your Health Insurance Policy.
 If you have Health Insurance, only give Health Insurance information to the providers.
 Do not give the providers the name of your liability carrier or the name of the liability carrier of the negligent driver.
 The key is to give out your Health Insurance information only – if you wish to maximize your settlement recovery.